Explicit birational geometry of determinantal quartic 3-folds: Mori program of with smooth ACM

 \begin{rmk} The nodes of a general $Y\in \mathcal{F}$ are in a special position.
 Indeed, the dimension of the intermediate Jacobian $IJ(X)$ is 11, as it coincides with the Jacobian of a smooth curve $C\in \mathcal{H}_{10,11}$.
 This implies that the nodes of $Y$ fail to impose independent conditions on cubics \cite{cynk}.
 Note that Proposition \ref{familiaF} rules out the possibility of $Y$ arising as a specialization, over an irreducible base, of a 20-nodal quartic with nodes in general position: such a quartic would be birationally rigid and, in particular, non-rational \cite{mell}.
 Hence, $\mathcal{F}$ is the largest family of quartics with twenty nodes and defect $\rho=1$. \end{rmk}

 \begin{rmk} Thus far the paper has focused on extrinsic geometry.
 Intrinsically, we can say the following.
-For the curves considered here, the moduli space $\mathcal{M}$ of $X=Bl_C\PP^3$, constructed by GIT, is generically smooth of dimension $h^1(T_X) = 25$.
-By sending $X$ to $C$, one gets a map from $\mathcal{M}$ to the moduli space of pairs $\mathcal{W}:=\{C,g_{10}^3\}$ where $g^3_{10}$ denotes a complete linear series of degree 10 and dimension 3 on $C$.
-Projection onto the first coordinate yields a map to the moduli space of genus 11 curves $\mathcal{M}\to \mathcal{M}_{11}$.
+The GIT quotient $\mathcal{M}:=\mathcal{F}//\PP GL(5,\mathbb{C})$ is generically smooth of dimension $25$.
+The intrinsic information of a curve $C\in \mathcal{H}_{10,11}$ is encoded in the isomorphism class of $C$ and a complete linear series of degree 10 and dimension 3 on $C$, denoted $g^3_{10}$.
+Thus, the moduli space of pairs admits a map $\xi: \mathcal{W}\dashedrightarrow \mathcal{M}$, by considering the blow-up $X=Bl_C\PP^3$ and taking its anticanonical model.
+Observe that $\xi$ is generically finite for dimensional reasons and Proposition \ref{Prop:: isoX}.
+Corollary B provides a step towards showing that $\xi$ is well-defined throughout $\mathcal{W}$.